Anti-Racism Contact Officers

 • have good communication and interpersonal skills

 The cultural, linguistic or religious background of a teacher is not a criterion for selecting an ARCO.
-Depending on the size of the school and the needs of the school community, the principal may decide to nominate several ARCOs.
-For example, principals may nominate ARCOs for specific learning stages or to support wellbeing structures in the school.
+Depending on the size of the school and the needs of the school community, the principal may decide to nominate several ARCOs to support wellbeing or specific learning stages.

 The role of the ARCO